AdiH8/CTF-Write-Ups/TryHackMe/Agent Sudo/Agent_Sudo_THM.md

 ![](Screenshots/Pasted%20image%2020230328232435.png)

 To_agentJ.txt :

 ![](Screenshots/Pasted%20image%2020230328234323.png)

 After trying to extract files from the image files:

 ![](Screenshots/Pasted%20image%2020230328233231.png)

-We see a new extracted directory
+We see a new extracted directory:

 ![](Screenshots/Pasted%20image%2020230328234138.png)

 ### 2.Zip file password